vesnag/done-task-app/README.md

 ### Current Features:
 - **Google Authentication**: Users can log in with their Google accounts using Firebase Authentication.
-- **Simple UI**: After logging in, users are greeted with a personalized message and their profile picture.
+- **Simple UI**: After logging in, users are greeted with a personalized message.
 - **Push Notifications**: Basic setup for push notifications, allowing users to receive notifications when triggered manually.
 - **Service Worker Integration**: Notifications are handled using a service worker to show background notifications even when the app is not in focus.